 Organized by the Africa Initiatives and Student’s for Africa at DU’s Joseph Korbel School of International Relations, they came with staff members and volunteers, to showcase their work to the public.

-Going around, the rooms were embedded with educational materials–photos, posters, flyers and business cards, spelling out the activities of the organizations and ways for getting in touch.
-The atmosphere brimmed with talk on subjects ranging from water, hygiene and sanitation to education and farming conditions in such places as Malawi, South Sudan and Senegal.
+Going around, the rooms were embedded with educational materials–photos, posters, flyers, and business cards, spelling out the activities of the organizations and ways for getting in touch.
+The atmosphere brimmed with a talk on subjects ranging from water, hygiene, and sanitation to education and farming conditions in such places as Malawi, South Sudan, and Senegal.

 The event was an eye-opener for Mamay Worku, a resident of Denver and native of Ethiopia.
 Worku runs two organizations, Women of Africa Alliance for Solutions, a women’s empowerment group with an international focus as well as BLR Incorporated, an assisted-living business that takes care of the elderly in the country of Ethiopia.

-Beyond networking, others wanted to learn the issues, to expand their horizon and involve the community in their work.
+Beyond networking, others wanted to learn the issues, expand their horizon, and involve the community in their work.

 In other cases, especially where governments and institutions have failed, they come in with much- needed assistance, preventing the worse from happening.